Dania-Abuhijleh/fall-2021/README.md

 Input a file with the formula on one line and the list of lists of operators on the next line.

+Run main.exe by going into the dist directory and typing 'cmd /k main.exe' on a command line, then

-Invoke the command from your terminal with the file path: python main.py 'example.txt'
+Invoke the command from your terminal with the file path: python main.py '/path/to/example.txt'